Is online gambling legal in the U.S.?by Michael Bluejay, Last Updated: November, 2015.

 There's no federal law against playing the games themselves, as a player.
 Even a U.S. Attorney admitted in 2007 that placing wagers online doesn't violate federal law.
 As attorney Nelson Rose said, "There is no federal law against being merely a player.
 About half the states do have ancient laws on the books that sometimes make it a crime to make a bet.
 But you have a better chance of winning the World Poker Tour than of being arrested."
 (Casino City) So far as we know, no U.S. citizen has ever faced federal charges for gambling online.

 Now, two players we know of were charged under their state laws.
 Jeffrey Trauman of North Dakota was charged in 2003 for making sports bets online, but he likely attracted attention since his winnings seemed to be over $100,000.
-And Roland Benavides in Oklahoma was charged, possibly attracting attention because he's also a police officer.
+(Gambling & the Law) And Roland Benavides in Oklahoma was charged, possibly attracting attention because he's also a police officer.
 (Norman Transcript) Oklahoma doesn't specifically outlaw online gambling, but their draconian statutes outlaw just about any kind of gambling whatsoever, so Benavides was charged under the general gambling statute.
-(Gambling & the Law)
+(News OK) In 2012 he received a deferred sentence, which means that if he doesn't violate the terms of his probation, he'll likely face no jail time.
+(News OK)

 I don't have the resources to cover all the various State laws, but here's a little bit anyway.